peitalin/google-trends-beta/README.md

 ## Gtrends-beta

-The script pulls 'interest-over-time' queries from Google Trends and utilizes the new word disambiguation features of Gtrends Beta (2013 Q4).
+This script pulls 'interest-over-time' queries from Google Trends and uses the entity disambiguation features of Gtrends Beta.
 Matches on specified entity types and category.

 The program inputs the original search term and disambiguates between various